unisonweb/unison/unison-src/transcripts/new-merge-conflicted-aliases.output.md

        main branch.

 ```
-Try merging Bob into Alice and observe that Alice's branch violates the merge precondition that aliases must all be
-updated together.

 ```ucm
 project/alice> merge2 bob

   On alice, bar and foo are not aliases, but they used to be.

 ```
-Try merging Alice into Bob and observe the same.

 ```ucm
 project/bob> merge2 alice